Updated: May 11

 “I say that you should not have come here, and I stand by my word.”
-Endurian again motioned to the door.
+Endurian again beckoned to the door.

-Aragonez walked through the door and into the corridor, Endurian close behind to hurry his departure.
-Coming to the door, he opened it and stepped out into the cold.
+Tyrelion walked through the door and into the corridor, Endurian close behind to hurry his departure.
+Coming to the door, he opened it and stepped out into the cold outdoors.
 Somehow, he found that refreshing.
 Quickly, he made his way down the steps and then turned to look back.

 Endurian stood in the doorway.
 “I’m sorry,” he said.
 “But the Endurian you seek is not here.”
 He prepared to close the door.